Germans fascinated by Nazi era eight decades later

 The focus on individual stories is typical of the current interest in the 1930s and 1940s, said Bauerkaemper.

-"This personalized drama really struck a chord, especially among young people who asked themselves how they would have coped if they had been alive at that terrible time," he said.
+"This personalised drama really struck a chord, especially among young people who asked themselves how they would have coped if they had been alive at that terrible time," he said.

 The TV series does not shy away from depicting the cruelty of the war or German guilt - prompting Bild to ask: "Were German soldiers really so brutal?"
 It also drew criticism from Russia and Poland, showing how sensitivity lingers seven decades on.